 If you have already made an appeal for your Penalty Fare Notice either online or by post, you can carry out an online check here by following the instructions on the page.
 Where an appeal is already in progress you will be shown details of the appeal and will be able to get more information on the status of your appeal.

 Each Train Company publishes their Revenue Protection Policy on their own website.
 Check here and select the Train Company with which you travelled.
 Then navigate to their own website and search for “revenue protection” to show their policy.

-If you have appealed and are unhappy with the outcome then you have the right to have your case re-heard by Penalty Services.
-You may submit a second appeal please check the “How do I make an appeal?” section of the FAQ.
+If you have appealed and are unhappy with the outcome then you have the right to have your case re-heard by Penalty Services and you may submit a second appeal.
+If you are still unhappy with the outcome of your second appeal, you may lastly have your appeal heard by an independent appeal panel who’s decision is final.
+Please check the “How do I make an appeal?” section of the FAQ for making further appeals.

 Our Assessors consider the facts and evidence presented and must come to a conclusion based on this information.
 If no further evidence over and above an earlier appeal for the same notice is presented, it is unlikely that the outcome will change.
-All cases are assessed in accordance with a Department for Transport (DfT) approved Assessment Criteria ensuring all appeals are considered fairly and consistently.
+All cases are assessed in accordance with an approved assessment criteria ensuring all appeals are considered fairly and consistently.

-Penalty Services ensures that all appeals are fairly and consistently assessed in accordance with a DfT approved Assessment Criteria.
-However, if you remain unhappy with the outcome of an appeal or, if you believe that Penalty Services has failed to process your appeal correctly then you may refer the matter to either Transport Focus or London Travel Watch as appropriate.
+Penalty Services ensures that all appeals are fairly and consistently assessed in accordance with an approved assessment criteria.
+However, if you remain unhappy with the outcome of an appeal and you believe that Penalty Services has failed to process your appeal correctly then you may refer the matter to either Transport Focus or London Travel Watch as appropriate.
 Both act as independent statutory bodies to protect the interests of passengers.
 Although they are unable to overturn an appeal decision made by penalty Services, they will consider whether Penalty Services have acted correctly in their handling of your appeal.